usamanadeem786/ii-agent/README.md

 Despite these challenges, II-Agent demonstrated strong performance on the benchmark, particularly in areas requiring complex reasoning, tool use, and multi-step planning.

 ![GAIA Benchmark](assets/gaia.jpg)
+You can view the full traces of some samples here: [GAIA Benchmark Traces](https://ii-agent-gaia.ii.inc/)

 ## Requirements